MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 - For the scanner service account, you can use a local Windows account or an Active Directory account.

 - For the Azure Active Directory account, follow the instructions for [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) from the admin guide.

+## Configure the scanner in the Azure portal

+Before you install the scanner, or upgrade it from the general availability version of the scanner, create a profile for the scanner in the Azure portal.
+You can then configure settings for the scanner, and add the data repositories to scan.

+1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
+Then navigate to the **Azure Information Protection** blade.

+    For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
+Select **Azure Information Protection**.

+2. Locate the **Scanner** menu options, and select **Profiles (Preview)**.

+    This option is still rolling out to tenants so if you do not see it listed, you can open the blade directly by using the following link: https://portal.azure.com/?ScannerConfiguration=true#blade/Microsoft_Azure_InformationProtection/DataClassGroupEditBlade/scannerProfilesBlade

+3. On the **Azure Information Protection - Profiles (Preview)** blade, select **Add**.

+4. On the **Add a new profile** blade, specify a name for the scanner that is used to identify its configuration settings.
+When you later install or upgrade the scanner, you will need to specify the same name.
+Optionally, specify a description for administrative purposes.

+5. Configure the following settings on the blade, and then select **Save**:

+    - **Schedule**: Keep the default of **Manual**
+    - **Info types to be discovered**: Keep the default of **Policy only**
+    - **Configure repositories**: Do not configure at this time
+    - **Enforce**: Select **Off**
+    - **Label files based on content**: Keep the default of **On**
+    - **Default label**: Keep the default of **Policy default**
+    - **Relabel files**: Keep the default of **Off**
+    - **Preserve details**: Keep the default of **On**
+    - **File types to scan**: Keep the file types for **Exclude**
+    - **Default owner**: Keep the default of **Scanner Account**

+6. Now that the profile is created, you're ready to specify the data stores to be scanned.
+You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

+    Supported versions for SharePoint: SharePoint Server 2016 and SharePoint Server 2013.
+SharePoint Server 2010 is also supported for customers who have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).

+    To add your first data store, still on the **Add a new profile** blade, select **Configure repositories**.

+7. On the **Repositories** blade, select **Add**.

+8. On the **Repository** blade, specify the path for the data repository.
+Wildcards are not supported and WebDav locations are not supported.

+    Examples include `C:\Folder`, `C:\Folder\Filename`, `\\Server\Folder`, `http://sharepoint.contoso.com/Shared%20Documents/Folder`.
+Paths can include spaces when you enclose the path value with quotes:

+    For the remaining settings, do not change them but keep them as **Profile default**.
+This means that the data repository inherits the settings from the scanner profile.
+Select **Save**.

+9. If you want to add another data repository, repeat steps 7 and 8.

+10. You can now close the **Add a new profile** blade and you see your profile name displayed in the **Azure Information Protection - Profiles (Preview)** blade, together with the **SCHEDULE** column showing **Manual** and the **ENFORCE** column is blank.

 ## Install the scanner